gcallah/hambone/chaps/chap3.md

 "Yeah, and maybe he ain't looking forward to the son rise."

 [flute?]

-The door of the church opens again, and Winthrop rushes up the central aisle to address Hampton.
+The door of the church opened again, and Winthrop rushed up the central aisle to address Hampton.

 "Hampton, your mama really anxious that you come see her."